What Do Veterinary Technicians Do? (Certified Vet Techs & Vet Tech Instructors Weigh In)

-If you have a passion for helping animals and want a career that makes a difference, becoming a veterinary technician could be the perfect fit for you!
-Here, we’ll cover the ins and outs of the profession, how to get started as a vet tech, and even the differences between the distinct veterinary roles – as well as sharing some advice and wisdom from veterinary technician students, alumni, and instructors.
+In this blog post, we’ll cover the ins and outs of the profession, how to get started as a vet tech, and even the differences between the distinct veterinary roles – as well as sharing some advice and wisdom from veterinary technician students, alumni, and instructors.

 14 min read

 If you have a passion for helping animals and want a career that makes a difference, becoming a veterinary technician could be the perfect fit for you!
 Before completely switching careers, though, it’s important to know what you’re getting into.
 Here, we’ll cover the ins and outs of the profession, how to get started as a vet tech, and even the differences between the distinct veterinary roles – as well as sharing some advice and wisdom from Penn Foster veterinary technician students, alumni, and staff.
-Click below to jump ahead to learn more about becoming a vet tech or read the full article to find out everything you need to know.
+Click above to jump ahead to learn more about becoming a vet tech or read the full article to find out everything you need to know.

 What is a veterinary technician?